1901 Census of Norfolk

 0/7 = First number is the quantity transcribed and added to B-M-D Etc. so far.

-Second number is number of sub-districts in the original source document for that community.
+Second number is the quantity of sub-districts in the original source document for that community.

 Among the 1901 Census headings included in our subset: